Crossroads city of Gilman moving forward

 The historic Illinois Central Railroad, now the Canadian National Railway, runs north and south.
 Toledo, Peoria and Western is east and west.

-Mayor Rick Theesfeld explains that the link to the I-57 has been a vital source of revenue for the city.
-In 2018, Gilman adopted a two cent a gallon local has tax.
-In 2021, the city jumped it to four cents.
+Mayor Rick Theesfeld explained the link to the I-57 has been a vital source of revenue for the city.
+In 2018, Gilman adopted a 2 cents per gallon local gas tax.
+In 2021, the city jumped it to 4 cents.

-“When studying other communities that have local gas taxes,” Theesfeld said, “we found most charged five cents.”
+“When studying other communities that have local gas taxes,” Theesfeld said, “we found most charged 5 cents.”

-One was even at eight cents.
+One was even at 8 cents.
 The result was the Gilman collected $690,000 in local motor fuel tax in the past year.
-Most of that, 90%, the mayor says, come from the interstate-related stations.
+Most of that, 90%, the mayor said, comes from the interstate-related stations.

 That money, combined with grants, and other sources, like Tax Increment Financing, has helped the community fund some significant improvements, the mayor said.